 An overview of the best walking tracks around Heimaey, Vestmannaeyjar.
 With its incredible density of spectacular sights and features, this stunning island just off the south coast is a must-see if you’re visiting Iceland.
 There are steep and craggy mountain ridges, dramatic sea cliffs, hidden beaches, a couple of volcanoes, mossy lava flows and a magical valley.
 Vestmannaeyjar is also home to the biggest puffin colony in the world.
 Find out more in this article.

 Helfgafell offers sweeping surround views of brooding volcanoes and a heart-shaped crater.
 For a long time, Helgafell was the ruling volcano on Heimaey.
 The one that merged the chain of rocks to the north and Stórhöfði to the south into the present island, its classic volcano-shaped silhouette dominating the interior.
 Hike to the top and you may have Helgafell with its beautiful views virtually for yourself.

-The walk to the top of Edfell is the one every visitor to Heimaey wants to do.
-It’s the famous volcano that spectacularly erupted out of nowhere in 1973.
-It’s very colourful, the track is easily accessible, and the views are absolutely stunning in all directions.
+The walk to the top of Eldfell is the one every visitor to Heimaey wants to do.
+It’s that famous volcano that spectacularly erupted out of nowhere in January 1973.
+Eldfell is very colourful, the track is easily accessible, and the views are absolutely stunning in all directions.
 From the top you can gawk onto the impressive lava flow that was furiously roiling & boiling only a few decades ago, and single-handedly enlarged the island by several square kilometers.
 It’s incredible to think it didn’t even exist just over 50 years ago.